The Actors Behind your Favourite Sci-Fi Computers

 GlaDOS (Genetic Lifeform and Disk Operating System) is the central core designed to control, guide, and oversee the Aperture Science Enrichment Center in Portal.
 But she has one major flaw, she’s insane.
 Upon being switched on, GlaDOS killed most of its inhabitants by flooding the Enrichment Center with neurotoxin.

 Reviving Chell, who players control, from a Relaxation Vault, GlaDOS forces the “test subject” to undergo more and more elaborate tests to further explore and understand the use of portals, all whilst GlaDOS belittles, annoys and distracts Chell from achieving her goal.
-Alongside the abusive, GlaDOS constantly dangle’s the prospect of cake, if Chell only finishes the tests.
+Alongside the abuse, GlaDOS constantly dangle’s the prospect of cake, if Chell only finishes the tests.
 Juxtaposed against our silent heroine, GlaDOS provides the players with hours of hilarious dialogue and in the case of it’s sequel, Portal 2, some quite heartfelt moments as well.
-Brining the annoying computer to life is opera singer and voice actress Ellen McLain.
+Bringing the annoying computer to life is opera singer and voice actress Ellen McLain.
 The actress left such an impression that Guillermo del Toro hired her as the voice of Gipsy Dangers AI in his 2013 action flick Pacific Rim, proving that she’s not a one trick pony.

 HAL – 2001: A Space Odyssey (1968)